Great Dress Styles from the 70's

 Mini Skirts and Platform Shoes

-The trending fashions in California were either jeans and tea shirts that were faithful to it's rock 'n roll roots (open neck tea shirts without writings on them, with studs or trimmed with another color), or pretty, natural hessian blouses with lace for women over bell bottom jeans, (see the photo below).
+The trending fashions in California were either jeans and tea shirts that were faithful to it's rock 'n roll roots (open neck tea shirts without writings on them, with studs or trimmed with another color), or pretty, natural hessian blouses with lace for women over bell bottom jeans.
 Famous celebrities and stars wore snakeskin boots and Indian turquoise jewelry, (and bought their sexy gear from Fredericks on Hollywood Boulevard), whilst hippies were still in flowing, flowery skirts and wore headbands.

 London had starred the changing fashion trends and they were still blasting.
 But floating flowery items were still around, long hair was still 'it', though Vidal Sassoon's short haircuts cuts were making the headlines and Ossie Clark dresses billowed from nearly bare breasts.